 Jun 3, 2007

 This tool let you map all existing objects within specified Dedicated File, even if the smart card does not have DIR command or it tries to hide an object from DIR.
 Such mapping is a continuous procedure which you may terminate any moment by pressing a key.
-You may also specify a DF path and/or initial object ID to start from.
+You may also specify an initial DF path, as well as an initial object ID.

-You can dump any publicly accessible Elementary File (EF) from smart card to file by using smacget.
-Simply specify the full path of EF and it will be extracted to file named as EF's ID.
+You can dump any publicly accessible Elementary File (EF) from a smart card to file by using smacget.
+Just specify the full path of EF and it will be extracted to file named as EF's ID.

-This is the APDU console that you may use to directly send commands to a smart
+This utility is the APDU console that you may use to send commands directly to a smart

 C0 A4 00 00 02 3F 00 must ring some bells.